Selecting a language will automatically trigger the translation of the page content.

 €12.58

-Hourly allowances are exempt from income tax.
+Your hourly allowances are exempt from income tax.

-After you stop your VPS appointment, you receive an allowance or a benefit.
 Its amount depends on the following 2 elements:

-• Year you ended your engagement
+• Year you ceased your engagement

 • Number of years of service